phac-nml/irida/doc/administrator/galaxy/pipelines/assembly-annotation-collection/index.md

 **Note**: Prokka downloads several large databases and may take some time to install.

+### Updating `tbl2asn`

+The assembly workflow makes use of the software [Prokka][] for geneome annotation.
+Prokka makes use of [tbl2asn][], which has been programmed to stop working after 1 year from being built.
+The next date of expiry will be **March 31, 2016**.
+After this date, `tbl2asn` will have to be updated before the assembly workflow is to be run.
+A quick way to update `tbl2asn` is the following.

+1. Download the new `tbl2asn` binary from <ftp://ftp.ncbi.nih.gov/toolbox/ncbi_tools/converters/by_program/tbl2asn/>.
+2. Copy the binary over the previously installed locations in Galaxy.
+These can be found with the command:

+        find tool_dependencies/ -wholename '*f5e44aad6498/*tbl2asn' -or -wholename '*package_tbl2asn_24_3/*tbl2asn'

+    Where **tool_dependencies/** is the location of all the installed Galaxy tool dependencies.

 ## Step 3: Testing Pipeline

 A Galaxy workflow and some test data has been included with this documentation to verify that all tools are installed correctly.
 To test this pipeline, please proceed through the following steps.